mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 For example, a fraud detection system may involve human supervision when it is uncertain about an outcome.
 Uncertainty typically refers to a likelihood of incidence given by the score.
 The detection system may send transactions to human reviewers if their predicted incidence is between 30% and 50% because at these levels the cost of miss still outweighs the cost of using expert labellers.

 Human labellers can have access to more information than what is in the the training dataset, which often leaves out valuable information for technical or legal reasons.
 For example, a human may review online social media profiles to check if a user has a real identity, or they could request access to a restricted PII database available on a case by case basis.

+For more information about human decision-making based on classifier outputs, you can check out Frank Harrell's blog, e.g. [here](https://www.fharrell.com/post/classification/).

 #### Deployment with varying application types